TheOfferHaus/theofferhaus/README.md

 5. Run `npm run migrate:init`
    Now you can use the prisma client to made database queries.
 For syntax questions ping the auth team
 6. If you want to use prisma studio to easily see database records, run `npm run prisma:studio`
-7. Everytime the schema is updated, in order to update the database accordingly run `npm run migrate:add` followed by `your-migration-name` to describe the change in that format with hyphens between each word.
-For example, if the schema was updated to add a column called "firstName" to the database, you would run something like `npm run migrate:add add-first-name-column-to-user`
+7. Every time the schema is updated, in order to update the database accordingly run `npm run migrate:dev` and follow terminal prompts

 ## For setting up Stripe